GRAINS-Soybeans retreat as China's pandemic restrictions weigh

-Wheat lost 1%, falling for three of four sessions, while corn dropped to its lowest level in two weeks.
+Wheat fell for three of four sessions, while corn dropped to its lowest level in more than a week.

 "There are big questions about the end of COVID-zero policy in China and seemingly few answers," said Phin Ziebell, agribusiness economist at National Australia Bank.
 "Markets keep speculating it will end and then it doesn't end."